linkerd/rfc/design/0003-source-metadata.md

 metrics can only be observed on the client side, never on the server side.
 This limits our ability to measure network latency.

+More specifically, here are some examples of questions that cannot be answered without introducing source metadata:

+* We cannot compare client-side and server-side metrics for the same traffic to identify latency or errors introduced between the two Linkerd proxies (e.g. by the network or by other intermediary proxies)
+* It is difficult to present traffic metrics in a consistent way: top line resource metrics are measured on the server-side by default, but in order to view a breakdown of these metrics by source, the absesnse of source metadata means that we have to switch to displaying client-side metrics.
+This is confusing at best and misleading at worst.
+* For traffic from unmeshed sources, the problem is even worse.
+In this case we don't have client-side metrics at all and can't display any metrics for this traffic.
+Introducing source metadata would allow us to distinguish between meshed and unmeshed traffic on the server side.
+While we would not be able to distinguish between different unmeshed sources, we would at least be able to show metrics for traffic from all unmeshed sources aggregated together.

 Adding source metadata to HTTP traffic metrics would enable improvements in the Linkerd Grafana dashboard, 3rd party tools that consume Linkerd's Prometheus metrics, the controller's StatSummary API, and consequently the `linkerd stat`